Aid - Federal Grants

 - Enrolled in college at least part-time at the time of the parent's or guardian's death.

-Maximum award is equal to 7.3% less than the maximum Pell Grant for the academic year (award amounts are subject to change based on federal funding due to sequestration).
+Award amounts are subject to change based on federal funding due to sequestration.
 For more information please visit Student Aid on the Web.

 Children of Fallen Heroes Scholarship Act